redpesk-common/afb-libhelpers/docs/usage.md

 ## Add the libafb-helpers as a static library to your binding

-In your `config.cmake` file, add a dependency to the afb-helpers library, i.e:
+In your `config.cmake` file, add a dependency to the controller library, i.e:

 ```cmake
 set(PKG_REQUIRED_LIST